remy/remysharp.com/public/drafts/one-devtools-trick.md

 - Using default arguments to set `ctx` to the root node if it's not passed in
 - `Array.from` will cast the result from `querySelectorAll` to an Array

-I've not actually see the source to the console code, but I do know that devtools does a little bit more in that if the `ctx` argument isn't a DOM node, it'll default to the `document` node (i.e. you can pass a string in devtools, and it will be ignored, whereas my code above will throw an exception).
+I've not actually seen the source to the console code, but I do know that devtools does a little bit more in that if the `ctx` argument isn't a DOM node, it'll default to the `document` node (i.e. you can pass a string in devtools, and it will be ignored, whereas my code above will throw an exception).

 So, now you know you can do some fun-time DOM node manipulation straight off the result of `$$`.